 Some bans on insurance coverage of abortion allow insurance companies to offer supplemental coverage for abortion.
 However, existing data shows that supplemental coverage for abortion is unworkable and does not provide a genuine option for coverage.
 Obtaining supplemental coverage for a specific procedure is impractical and undermines the purpose of health insurance.
-Moreover, many of the pending bills banning insurance coverage of abortion impose new restrictions on insurers and employers who might want to offer supplemental coverage, essentially guaranteeing that it will never exist.
-This further guarantees that women will be without any option for purchasing comprehensive health insurance that includes coverage of abortion.
+Moreover, most of the pending bills that allow supplemental coverage for abortion impose new restrictions on insurers and employers who might want to offer supplemental coverage, essentially guaranteeing that it will never exist.
+This further ensures that a woman will be without any option for purchasing comprehensive health insurance that includes coverage of abortion.